SeaChanges Series 1.

 Over the next few months some walls of paper will be covered in drawings reflecting a personal response to the sea.
 Yes, they will be dramatic and strong statements, so nothing new there, but I look forward to the changes with great anticipation.

-PUNCH BOWL.
 Why oh why do we have to blend in?
 Where's the life, the passion in that?
 LET'S SHOUT about this fabulous medium.
 THERE'S SO MUCH TO CELEBRATE with this stuff.
 Colour for a start.
 Beige = fear of excess.
-Pastells = Fear.
+Pastels = Fear.
 Let's live a little.
 Splash out! why don't you?

 Smiling – we need to smile more – a ‘pot’ that raises a smile is stimulating– whether from the complete ridiculous audacity of it or the narrative it has inspired.